Spiritbox: Musical style and influences

 The band integrates electronic elements within their sound as distinctive characteristics, as part of a musical genre evolving through the artistic use of new technologies.
 Guitar World wrote that Spiritbox "successfully mastered the art of digitally infused metal" while "maintaining a sonic stamp that's completely their own".
 The digital synthesizer appears as a particular sonic aspect of much of the band's music.
 Spiritbox combined electronic styles after deriving inspiration from the 1980s pop music scene, Nine Inch Nails, and early post-punk bands such as the Cure.
 The band has acknowledged that the impact of 1980s dark rock and pop bands, embodied by uncluttered musical compositions through synthesizer minimalism in "airy" song structures, inspired Spiritbox's style.

 LaPlante and Stringer have credited Alexisonfire and Protest the Hero as early musical influences which carried over into their work with Spiritbox.
 The band referred to Depeche Mode and Tears for Fears as particularly significant influences.
 Stringer's guitar playing style includes a "Gojira-esque pick scrape technique".
-LaPlante has cited Tesseract, Deftones, Kate Bush, and Amy Lee as influences; and mentioned that Meshuggah was her "standard bearer" in heavy metal.
-She has also expressed admiration for Gojira, Björk, Beyoncé, and FKA Twigs.
+LaPlante has cited Tesseract, Deftones, Kate Bush, and Amy Lee as influences, and she has mentioned that Meshuggah is her "standard bearer" in heavy metal.
+She has also expressed admiration for Gojira, Loathe, Bring Me the Horizon, Björk, Beyoncé, and FKA Twigs.
 Kerrang! additionally observed "clear influences on the tones and tunings" of the band from the Acacia Strain and Architects.

-LaPlante's first experience with the death growl came from listening to Cannibal Corpse at the age of five, which developed into a marked interest in harsh vocals during her early adolescence while listening to nu metal.
-At the age of eighteen, LaPlante laid down her screamed vocals for the first time on a breakdown of a song written by her brother.
-She said that it is necessary to push the boundaries of the metalcore genre by being inclusive and progressive, to stay relevant.
-Her vocal phrasing, based on her musical expression, is influenced by contemporary R&B artists such as Doja Cat, H.E.R., SZA, and the Weeknd.
+LaPlante's vocal phrasing, based on her musical expression, is influenced by contemporary R&B artists such as Doja Cat, H.E.R., SZA, and the Weeknd.
 LaPlante's singing has received acclaim from music critics.
 Morin called her "one of the best vocalists in the modern metal scene".
-Sam Coare of Kerrang! highlights her vocal performance saying that "Few frontpeople handle the transition from cleans to screams with the skill, depth and ferocity of Courtney LaPlante".
+Sam Coare of Kerrang! highlights her vocal performance saying that "few frontpeople handle the transition from cleans to screams with the skill, depth and ferocity of Courtney LaPlante".